 On regulation, Florida state law preempts local short-term rental bans enacted after June 2011, which means cities in Palm Beach County cannot prohibit vacation rentals if they allowed them before that date.
 A state vacation rental license is required, and tourist development tax sits around 6.0% on top of state sales tax.
 Compared to restrictive markets like Miami Beach or Fort Lauderdale beachfront, Palm Beach County is relatively investor-friendly, though individual HOA and condo associations can still impose rental minimums.
 Full details on the market-level picture sit in the market score methodology and data sources documentation.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore West Palm Beach in the dashboard
+Take West Palm Beach further in the dashboard

-View West Palm Beach →See your neighborhood's full short-term rental vs long-term rental breakdown
+Open West Palm Beach →See your neighborhood's full short-term rental vs long-term rental breakdown

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.